educelab/ink-id/README.rst

 SLURM Jobs
 ^^^^^^^^^^

 This code is most commonly used in Singularity containers, run as SLURM jobs on a compute cluster.
-For documentation of this usage, see `here <https://code.cs.uky.edu/seales-research/ink-id/-/blob/develop/scripts/singularity/inkid.def>`_.
+For documentation of this usage, see the `container .def file <https://code.cs.uky.edu/seales-research/ink-id/-/blob/develop/scripts/singularity/inkid.def>`_.

 Grid Training
 ^^^^^^^^^^^^^